 Stevia

 We recommend using stevia when cooking dishes that have rich-in-taste ingredients that can neutralize the after-taste of stevia.
-Due to this reason, we rarely use stevia, if at all.
+For this reason, we rarely use stevia.

 To achieve the same level of sweetness as with sugar, a rather substantial amount of stevia is needed, consequently creating a strong after-taste.
 The liquid stevia extract has an even stronger after-taste.